hookoored/Emalplip/README.md

 Even more, you can create a shortcut of the folder itself.

 ###Reporting Issues
 Issues can be reported at https://github.com/hookoored/Emalplip/issues

+###Documentary
+The documentary can be found [here](https://hookoored.github.io/emalplipdocs).

 ##Updates